isomerpages/govtech-gobusiness/_FAQ/1a1-permittedfaq.md

 You may fix an appointment to repair your air conditioner.
 The repair of consumer electronics, IT peripherals, and household appliances is allowed to continue during the circuit breaker period.
 Air con servicing will also be allowed to resume from 2 June onwards.

 All repair personnel must comply with stringent hygiene and safe distancing practices.
 These include wearing a mask, minimising physical contact and interaction, and maintaining a safe distance as much as possible.
 The number of personnel should also be kept to a minimum and they must leave the premises once the job is completed.

+#### **12. Are home-based babysitting services allowed from 2 June?**
+Home-based childcare services are not allowed during this period.